jcarpio/ckan/README.rst

 Some users said that using 2.8.3 and 2.8.2 instead latest version from https:/github.com/ckan
     works, but it doesn't work for me.
 In case of Docker Linux there are no problem with binding ports between host and client container.

+In my opinion the problem will be some updated library or the installation process that doesn't include configparser module.
+I hope next ckan version will solve this problem!

 Usefull links:
 --------------